Official language: English

 Welcome to the Land Down Under, Mate!

-Best love for its incredible natural beauty, Australia has a little something for everybody.
+Best loved for its incredible natural beauty, Australia has a little something for everybody.
 Discover the natural beauty of the outback to Uluru that ranges from rainforests to white sandy beaches and right into the Great Barrier Reef.
 As far as the man-made goes, Australia boasts the Sydney Harbor Bridge and the Opera House, the café culture in Melbourne, the pubby backdrop in Adelaide, Brisbane’s subtropical town and the boomtown of Perth to name but a few.Australia is BIG on arts & culture, so you can rest assured that wherever you go, some kind of musical or theatrical entertainment is always right around the corner.
 Hand in hand with the arts & culture comes the Australian dining experience.
 Plating up a multicultural fusion of European techniques and fresh Pacific-rim ingredients, seafood is the star act when you’re not enjoying Aussie barbeque meats like beef, lamb or chicken.
 Step inside and explore the vast expanse of the Australian paradise, complete with its kangaroos, koala bears and the digeridoo sounds of the native Aborigine people.
 Head to the coast and explore some of the worlds’ most diverse marine life ever, and they’re not just in the Great Barrier Reef!
 In a nutshell…Australia is a place where ranch life, city buzzes and multiculturalism seamlessly blend in with the impressive and strikingly diverse natural landscapes.
 If you can dream it, you can do it in OZ!
 Dive into a land filled with savage beauty, big adventures and even bigger horizons!

 Must see places in Australia